ar-jan/llm-venice/README.md

 Vision models (currently `qwen-2.5-vl`) support the `--attachment` option:

 > `llm -m venice/qwen-2.5-vl -a https://upload.wikimedia.org/wikipedia/commons/a/a9/Corvus_corone_-near_Canford_Cliffs%2C_Poole%2C_England-8.jpg "Identify"` \
-> The bird in the image is a raven.
-Ravens are known for their all-black plumage, thick neck feathers, and strong, slightly curved beaks.
-They are also notable for their intelligence and are often seen foraging on the ground as depicted in the image.
+> The bird in the picture is a crow, specifically a member of the genus *Corvus*.
+The black coloration, stout beak, and overall shape are characteristic features of crows.
+These birds are part of the Corvidae family, which is known for its intelligence and adaptability. [...]

 ### venice_parameters